This site is intended for a global audience

 Narcolepsy is a chronic, neurologic sleep disorder that typically begins in childhood or adolescence.
 People with narcolepsy live with complex symptoms that include excessive daytime sleepiness, disrupted nighttime sleep, cataplexy (sudden loss of voluntary muscle tone), sleep paralysis, and hallucinations upon awakening or falling asleep, and often require lifelong treatment.
 Ongoing research suggests that they may also have an increased likelihood of developing hypertension and cardiovascular (CV) or cardiometabolic (CM) disease.

-To increase awareness of comorbid conditions and provide a uniform set of recommendations on how to address and mitigate them, Jazz helped support the American Heart Association’s “Life’s Essential 8” – a checklist for improving and maintaining CV health that incorporates the importance of healthy sleep.
-With Jazz’s support, the Association convened a consensus panel of experts, including sleep medicine specialists with interest in cardiology and cardiologists with experience in sleep medicine.
-The independent panel discussed the dangers of these conditions for people living with narcolepsy and, following the discussion, the panelists reached an agreement on strategies to mitigate these risks, which were summarized in three detailed recommendations.1
+To increase awareness of comorbid conditions and provide a uniform set of recommendations on how to address and mitigate them, a consensus panel of experts, including sleep medicine specialists with interest in cardiology and cardiologists with experience in sleep medicine, convened to discuss the dangers of these conditions for people living with narcolepsy and reinforced the importance of improving and maintaining CV health and healthy sleep.
+Following the discussion, the panelists reached an agreement on strategies to mitigate these risks, which were summarized in three detailed recommendations.1

 1. Identifying the Risk of Cardiovascular Comorbidities